aws/aws-app-mesh-examples/walkthroughs/howto-tls-file-provided/README.md

 ./mesh/mesh.sh addGreen
 ```

-After a couple seconds, when you hit the servic, you should see both green and white returned.
+After a couple seconds, when you hit the service, you should see both green and white returned.
 Note, you may have to call it a few times.

 ```bash
 curl "${COLORAPP_ENDPOINT}/color"